 Tom Whitaker won second prize at the 2018 Annual J.B.
 Douglas Award.

-Carlos Vieira Rocha (pictured) won the Peter Holloway Oceanography Prize at the Australian Marine Sciences Association conference in Adelaide in July 2018.
+Carlos Vieira Rocha (pictured above) won the Peter Holloway Oceanography Prize at the Australian Marine Sciences Association conference in Adelaide in July 2018.
 The prize is awarded to the best full-length oral presentation related to Oceanography.

 Gordana Popovic won the award for Outstanding Student Talk at the International Statistical Ecology Conference in Seattle in June 2016.

 Hot on the heels of her J.B.
-Douglas Award, Thais Rodrigues was awarded the 2016 EJG Pitman Prize at the Australian Statistical Conference.
+Douglas Award, Thais Rodrigues (pictured top right) was awarded the 2016 EJG Pitman Prize at the Australian Statistical Conference.
 The EJG Pitman Prize is awarded for the most outstanding talk presented by a ‘young statistician’.

 Thais Rodrigues won the 2016 J.B.
 Douglas Award at the Statistical Society of Australia's 17th annual J.B.
 Douglas Postgraduate Awards Day.

-Ashish Goyal (pictured) was selected for an AUSTMS Lift-off Fellowship shortly after his thesis was approved.
+Ashish Goyal (pictured right) was selected for an AUSTMS Lift-off Fellowship shortly after his thesis was approved.
 In late 2016 he took up a position as a Postdoctoral Fellow at the Los Alamos National Laboratory, U.S.

 Isaac Donnelly, who is supervised by Bruce Henry in the area of pattern formation, anomalous diffusion and networks, won a highly coveted Fulbright Scholarship.
 He was one of just 11 Fulbright postgraduate scholars selected in 2015, and the only UNSW postgraduate recipient.
 He left for Northeastern University in Boston in late 2015, to spend 10 months working on the development of non-linear control theory for networks under the mentorship of world-leading scientist Professor Albert-László Barabási.